thomasabishop/eolas/Programming_Languages/NodeJS/Create_RESTful_API_with_Express.md

 app.listen(3000, () => console.log('Listening on port 30000...'))
 ````

 When creating our API this structure of creating handlers for specific routes will be iterated.
-Every endpoint will be specified with the `[app].[http_request_type]` syntax.
+Every endpoint will be specified with `[app].[http_request_type]` and followed by a callback.
 ### GET with parameters and queries

 The previous example just serves an array.
 This corresponds to the entire set of our data.
 But we will also need to retrieve specific values, we do this by adding (and allowing for) parameters in our requests.